 Spotify Errors on Apple Watch

-- Check if the Spotify app is synced: Go to the Watch app on your iPhone, and in the Installed on Apple Watch section, check the Spotify app is selected.
+- For this purpose, go to the Watch app on your iPhone and select the Spotify app in the Installed on Apple Watch section.

 Spotify Errors on Alexa

-- Internet connection: A weak or unstable internet connection can cause playback issues.
-Make sure your device is connected to a strong and stable network.
+- Internet disconnects and a weak or unstable connection are the things that can cause Spotify errors.
+Make sure the internet is connected and stable.

-- Alexa doesn’t have the necessary permissions to access Spotify on your device.
+- Check the permissions required by Alexa to access Spotify on your device.

-- Turn your Echo speaker off, turn on your Echo speaker, and link your accounts again.
+- Turn your Echo speaker off and on.

-- Reinstall the Spotify app on your device and set it up again with Alexa.
+- Reinstall Spotify and set it up with Alexa.

 Spotify Errors on Roku

-- Roku doesn’t have the necessary permissions to access Spotify on your device.
+- Check if Roku has granted your device the necessary permissions to access Spotify.

 Spotify Errors on SONOS

-- The Spotify app is not set as the default music service on your SONOS device.
+- Make sure the Spotify app is set as the default music service on your Sonos device.